Discover the 10 Tallest Sand Dunes in North America

 Summary of the Tallest Sand Dunes in North America

-Located in Mexico and the United States, the nine tallest sand dunes in North America are extremely beautiful.
-Sprinkled all over the continent, these dunes are amazing places to play and explore.
+Located across the North American continent, the sand dunes on this list are beautiful, rare, and amazing places to visit, play, and explore.
 Here’s a summary of the tallest sand dunes in North America:

 Sand DuneLocationHeight